The Hottest Commodity in Bulk

 With the 2020 sulfur cap on the horizon, this confidence is critical in a near future characterized by higher fuel prices.
 Not only will higher costs drive greater focus on consumption overall, but we expect to see them drive increased charterer requirements for slow-steaming.
 Owners relying on manually collected data have virtually no available insight into their vessels’ performance at slow speeds.
 To prepare for what’s to come, it becomes increasingly important for owners to have and use data in slower speed ranges.

-Unlike companies that are still relying on point-in-time noon snapshots, which may not capture any data points on slow-steaming, those that leverage HFD are able to compile a statistically significant dataset to support slow-speed descriptions.
+Unlike maritime companies that are still relying on point-in-time noon snapshots, which may not capture any data points on slow-steaming, those that leverage high frequency data are able to compile a statistically significant dataset to support slow-speed descriptions.
 Rather than relying on a best guess or an extrapolation, sensor data analysis actually develops a real expectation of what vessels consume while operating across their entire performance range.
 Compared with competitors who don’t have the data to understand expectations for their vessels at slower speeds, the companies that do will outperform others in the face of outside forces like regulatory changes and fuel price increases.

 Faster Re-descriptions and ROI Analyses